ocp-power-automation/openshift-install-power/README.md

 Where <args>:
   -var            Terraform variable to be passed to the create/destroy command -var-file       Terraform variable file name in current directory.
-(By default using var.tfvars) -force-destroy  Not ask for confirmation during destroy command -verbose        Enable verbose for terraform console messages -all-images     List all the images available during variables prompt
+(By default using var.tfvars) -flavor         Cluster compute template to use eg: small, medium, large -force-destroy  Not ask for confirmation during destroy command -verbose        Enable verbose for terraform console messages -all-images     List all the images available during variables prompt